 Looking for a quick fix for you sweet tooth?
 This Carrot Mug Cake comes together in just 5 minutes from start to finish, culminating in a delicious, moist, and airy single-serving carrot cake without having to turn on the oven.

 With less than ten ingredients, just one mug, and only 5 minutes required, this outrageously delicious easy mug dessert will become your new favorite!
-Plus, single serving means less food waste—such a win!
+It’s certainly one of my go-to’s as a time-strapped mom who loves a sweet treat!
+Plus, I love that it’s a single serving!

 Truly, the discovery of mug desserts has opened up a whole new world of possibilities for me!
 At this point, I’ve perfected everything from the Mug Brownie to Banana Bread in a Mug!